aruijter/delphi-web-library/app/dwlserver/README.md

 |Topic|The topic from which the messages are requested, this a RegEx expression, set to NULL (not empty string) to receive messages from all topics|
 |Parameters|Parameters that define the addressing of the push message.
 At this moment only E=Mail destinations can be configured.
 |SuppressDuplicateSeconds|If non NULL it will suppress triggers for recurring identical messages for X seconds.
+|SuppressEvaluateContent|If non NULL / nonzero the content will also be evaluated to conclude if it is a duplicate.

 ### dwl log trigger parameters
 |Key|Description|